Data Assurance (DA) : Over 3 trillion served

 - 750 billion rows (compare_mode = row_compare)

 - May 20, 2019 – 1.5 trillion rows processed

 - 400 billion rows (compare_mode = direct_mat)

-That’s right, yours truly is a newly minted member of the DA Trillion Row club.
+That’s right, yours truly is a bona fide member of the DA Trillion Row club.

 Anyone else in the DA Trillion Row club?
 Anyone hit 10 trillion rows?
 100 trillion?

-Any masochists who’ve pushed 1 trillion rows through rs_subcmp?
+Any masochists that have pushed 1 trillion rows through rs_subcmp?

 Drop a line in the comment section with the number of rows you’ve pushed through DA.